rfq4587/MSiA423-Project/README.md

 **Vision**: This project is aimed at predicting H1-B visa applicants probability of getting their visa approved based on the previous H1-B filings.
 The project has been inspired by international students at Northwestern who are thinking about working in the US after graduation.
 H1-B is very important for these students and anyone applying for this visa because H1-B allows immigrants to be able to live and work in the US legally while they apply for permanent residency.
 While it is necessary to have H1-B visa, it is very hard to file, and it is even harder to refile after a rejection.
 This project will help make cases stronger before filing for H1-B visa, and check what the chances are before filing.

-**Mission**: Mission: What?
-What will be done to achieve this purpose.
-A predictive model will be built using the previous H1-B visa applications data.
+**Mission**: A predictive model will be built using the previous H1-B visa applications data.
 The model will be used to predict how likely each filing is likely to succeed.
 The users will be able to use the model by inputting their filing data, expected filing data, or using an interactive website to see what their chances are.

 **Success criteria**: The success criteria will be determined by two different factors.
 First, by how easy it is for users to interact with the website and get the predictions that they want in meaningful time.
 Second factor is how accurate the model is for predicting the filing approval odds. <br/>